Treatment algorithm

 Other specialists may be involved depending on the patient's needs, and include a neurologist (if seizures are present), a pulmonary physician (for sleep-disordered breathing, narcolepsy, or cataplexy), an otolaryngologist (if tonsil or adenoid hypertrophy is a concern), and a psychiatrist or psychologist (if behavioural or mental health concerns arise).[1][2][3]

-• Physiotherapy and advice on physical exercise.[3]
+Physiotherapy is recommended as well as advice on physical exercise.[3]

-• Management of sleep disorders (e.g., tonsillectomy, adenoidectomy, and/or continuous positive airway pressure or bilevel positive airway pressure if the patient has sleep apnoea).[2][3][55]
+Manage sleep disorders (e.g., tonsillectomy, adenoidectomy, and/or continuous positive airway pressure or bilevel positive airway pressure if the patient has sleep apnoea).[2][3][55]
 See Dyssomnias in children.

-• Psychological, behavioural, and educational interventions.[1][2][58]
+Consider psychological, behavioural, and educational interventions.[1][2][58]

 back arrow